klaytn/kips/KIPs/kip-fungible_token.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the KIP.-->
-A very first fungible token standard for Klaytn.
+A fungible token standard for Klaytn.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->